16 Apr 5 Misconceptions about Cougar/Cub Relationships

-#1: A Cougar is an old woman who trolls bars to look for innocent younger men.
+Misconception #1: A cougar is an old woman who trolls bars to look for innocent younger men.

-Cougars are independent and often very bright and beautiful women.
-They are women who are aware of their appearance and can take care of themselves both physically and financially.
-While some of them may enjoy bars, there is no need for them to chase after the younger men.
-The younger men come to them.
-The men who date Cougars are not taken advantage of in any way.
-Cougars are not looking for prey despite the lingo which is so commonly used and those who have never known or dated Cougars would mistake for truly predatory behaviour They are looking for an equal and as they have been unable to find it in men their own age, they look for younger men.
-Most Cougars are incredibly driven women and as such, need someone with a lot of energy to keep up with them.
+Cougars are not looking for prey despite the lingo which is so commonly used.
+They are looking for an equal and as they have been unable to find it in men their own age, they look for younger men—or in some cases, just seem to attract younger men.
+Most cougars are incredibly driven women and as such, need someone with a lot of energy to keep up with them.

 Misconception #2: A younger man will want women his own age who have less wrinkles and/or love handles.

-There are many Cougars who keep themselves very fit, but even the idea that it’s wrinkles/weight alone that will determine someone’s interest in dating another is insulting.
-Not all younger men like models and just as there are many types of younger girls for males to be interested in, there are just as many Cougars as well.
-While sexual attraction is definitely part of the Cougar and Cub relationship, there are many factors that can go into the relationship just as there would be with any other relationship.
-To say that this type of relationship is not only based on surface attraction, but that that’s the only thing that’s keeping either of them there is insulting to both parties.
+There are many cougars who keep themselves very fit, but even the idea that it’s wrinkles/weight alone that will determine someone’s interest in dating is insulting.
+Not all younger men like models and just as there are many types of younger girls for men to be interested in, there are just as many types of cougars as well.
+While sexual attraction is definitely part of the cougar and cub relationship, there are many factors that can go into the relationship.
+To say that this type of relationship is only based on surface attraction, and that it’s the only thing that’s keeping either of them there, is insulting to both parties.

-Misconception #3: Cubs and Cougars will have nothing in common.
+Misconception #3: Cubs and cougars have nothing in common.

 Misconception #4: An older woman will miss out on all the fun things that she could be doing with her life while a younger man struggles to establish himself and his career.

-Correct me if I’m wrong, but I’ve never thought of this as something which is exclusive to age gap relationships.
-In fact there are many relationships between people of the same age where one partner could be restricted by the other partner.
-Dating an older man does not guarantee that they will be successful and established.
-This also implies that the Cougar is passive within the relationship which is not something which would be healthy in most relationships and is most certainly not true for most Cougar/Cub relationships.
 Older women are free to do their own thing while the younger man establishes himself and indeed, most of them do so.
-As a Cougar is independent and is a woman who has been fending for herself, there is no need for her to wait around hand and foot while her Cub is working his way up the corporate ladder.
-She will not be restricted in the least by her relationship unless, of course, she wants to be.
+They’re also there to guide them and give them the advice of someone who has been there, done that already.
+A cougar is an independent woman who has been fending for herself, there is no need for her to wait while her cub is working his way up the corporate ladder.
+She has a life to live and a job to do and will not be restricted in the least by her relationship unless, of course, she wants to be.

-Misconception #5: Cubs will eventually cheat on Cougars with someone his own age.
+Misconception #5: Cubs will eventually cheat on cougars with someone their own age.